CSUBioGroup/ACE-main/README.md

 ## Tutorials
 In the [`notebooks`](./notebooks) folder, we provided notebooks to reproduce ACE's results in our manuscript.

 [`sec1_sec2_integration`](./notebooks/sec1_sec2_integration) reproduced ACE's results in bimodal and trimodal integration benchmark.

 [`sec3_imputation`](./notebooks/sec3_imputation) reproduced results in feature imputation.

 [`sec4_CITE-ASAP_refinement`](./notebooks/sec4_CITE-ASAP_refinement) reproduced experiments of annotation refinement analysis on CITE-ASAP dataset.

-[`sec5_COVID-19`] reproduced experiments on COVID-19 related datasets.
+[`sec5_COVID-19`](./notebooks/sec5_COVID-19) reproduced experiments on COVID-19 related datasets.

-[`sec6_scalability`] tested ACE's time consumption.
+[`sec6_scalability`](./notebooks/sec6_scalability) tested ACE's time consumption.

-## Usage of integration
+## Usage
 Input format

-For example, suppose that there are three batches to be integrated and they are measured within two modalities: RNA and adt(protein).
+For example, suppose that there are three batches to be integrated and they are measured within two modalities: RNA and adt (protein).
 Batch1 is measured with RNA and protein, batch2 measured with RNA only, and batch3 measured with protein only.
 These batches should be saved in a dictionary
 ```Python
 modBatch_dict = {
     'rna': [batch1_rna, batch2_rna, None],
     'adt': [batch1_adt, None, batch3_adt]
 }
 ```
-`Keys`: 'rna' and 'adt' (or any other name) denote the modalities.
+Keys 'rna' and 'adt' (or any other name) denote the modalities.
 Each key corresponds to a list of anndata objects which saves each batch's data from modality 'key' (rna or adt).
 Elements in the lists are in the same order of batches. `None` indicates the modality is not profiled in this batch.

 Another dictionary is used to specify where the input data is saved in the anndata object:
 ```Python